Rahuljaluthria/Admin-Dashboard/Readme.md

 This is a simple Admin Dashboard website made using **HTML, CSS Grid, and JavaScript**.

-We made this project for our college experiment.
+I made this project for our college experiment.

 ---